Skip to Content

 This recipe stands out from other pig roast recipes because in this case, you can store the cooked pig in the freezer for up to 30 days without any problem.

-All you have to do is to cook it, let it cool to room temperature, and then store it in a covered container for 5 days in the fridge or for up to 30 days in the freezer.
+All you have to do is cook it, let it cool to room temperature, and then store it in a covered container in the fridge for 5 days or for up to 30 days in the freezer.

 Recipe Card: Roast Suckling Pig